-Without prejudice to condition 16(b), the Issuer waives any right it may have to a jury trial of any claim or cause of action in connection with the Notes, the Receipts and the Coupons.
+Without prejudice to Condition 16(b) (Submission to jurisdiction), the Issuer waives any right it may have to a jury trial of any claim or cause of action in connection with the Notes, the Receipts and the Coupons.
 These conditions may be filed as a written consent to a bench trial.